orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 To summarize the great benefits came out form this experience, we learned these:

-  1. use **changeDetectionRef** to force a re render inside an &#8220;OnPush&#8221; defined component
+  1. use **changeDetectionRef** to force a re render inside an &#8220;OnPush" defined component
-  2. Angular&#8217;s template engine can be reused to achieve greater power in creating complex components
+  2. Angular's template engine can be reused to achieve greater power in creating complex components
       1. reuse templates with **ngTemplateOutlet **directive
       2. apply different context to template with **ngTemplateOutletContext** directive
   3. **@HostListener()** can pass more arguments other than the event object